 The typical business office requires several different types of cabling systems.
 Some can handle multiple purposes, and some must be dedicated to a specific use.

-Audio visual and multi-media requires a different class of cabling, and though it differs from your power and data cabling requirements, its design, placement and accessibility ranks high in importance if this is something you will be accessing on a regular basis.
+Audiovisual and multi-media requires a different class of cabling, and though it differs from your power and data cabling requirements, its design, placement, and accessibility rank high in importance if this is something you will be accessing on a regular basis.

 Your VoIP or unified communications may need to connect to your A/V system as well, so take this into consideration when designing your network.
-With the increasing reliance of all sizes of business on voice conferencing, video conferencing and real-time web conferencing, your conference room signal takes on a much greater importance.
+With the increasing reliance of all sizes of businesses on voice conferencing, video conferencing, and real-time web conferencing, your conference room signal takes on much greater importance.